Jddelara01/barra-barista/README.md

 ![Footer](/assets/images/footer.PNG)

 ### Future Development Plans
-    - To add more content (ie. Activities done by Barra Barista that has help the community, any active charities they are supporting, etc.) in the About us page.
+    - To add more content (ie. Activities done by Barra Barista that has help the community, any active charities they are supporting, etc.) in the About us page and put it in a slideshow and use javascript.
     - To create a centralized email address from Barra Barista for the contact us form, this helps checking or following-up on each message more effeciently.
 ----